colemanw/webform_civicrm/README.txt

 CUSTOM DATA

 This module can handle (almost) any custom fields you have created for contacts, addresses, event participants, cases or activities.
-Note that not every type of component exists in the webform module, or behaves exactly the same as its CiviCRM counterpart, for example a "datetime" field from Civi becomes a simple "date" (no time) in Webform, the "advanced multiselect" becomes a simple "multiselect," "rich text area" becomes a plain text area, etc. But there are some good add-on modules to improve this situation, i.e. "chosen" and "webform_html_textarea."
+Note that not every type of widget exists in the webform module, or behaves exactly the same as its CiviCRM counterpart, for example a "datetime" field from Civi becomes a simple "date" (no time) in Webform, the "advanced multiselect" becomes a simple "multiselect," "rich text area" becomes a plain text area, etc. But there are some good add-on modules to improve this situation, i.e. "chosen," "webform_autocomplete," and "webform_html_textarea."

 Files are not yet supported due to their complexity.
-Custom data for other CRM entities (relationships, etc.) are not currently supported.
+Contributions make this happen are welcomed.

 EVENT REGISTRATION